-The practice of not hiring people who have gaps in their resume due to disability can be considered discrimination.
-Creation of a “poisoned environment” against a disabled person at work is also considered discrimination.
+The practice of not hiring people who have gaps in their resumes due to disability can be considered employment discrimination.
+The creation of a “poisoned environment” against a disabled person at work also counts as discrimination.

-In the U.S., Americans with Disability Act (ADA) is very similar to Canadian legislation, covering all elements of the employment relationship and requiring accommodation to the point of undue hardship.
-If an employer thinks an employee is disabled and discriminates on that basis even if the employee is not in fact is disabled, that is still treated as discrimination under the ADA.
+In the U.S., the Americans with Disability Act (ADA) is very similar to Canadian legislation, covering all elements of the employment relationship and requiring accommodation to the point of undue hardship.
+If an employer thinks an employee is disabled and discriminates on that basis, even if the employee isn’t actually disabled, that’s still treated as discrimination under the ADA.

-While discrimination against people with physical disabilities is probably more overt in many cases, discrimination against invisible illness becomes much harder to prove, even if in theory the bar is set fairly low for proving this.
+While employment discrimination against people with physical disabilities might be more overt, discrimination against invisible illness becomes much harder to prove, even if in theory the bar is set fairly low for proving this.

 Even if job applications and recruitment are covered under disabilities legislation, the chances seem slim to nil that a potential employer would offer any sort of accommodation around the application/interview process to an applicant with an invisible illness.
-Instead, they would probably just pretend you didn’t exist, and come up with an excuse not to give you an interval at all.
+Instead, they’d probably just pretend you didn’t exist and come up with an excuse not to even give you an interview.

-I suspect most of us who have chosen to disclose our mental illness in the workplace have experienced some sort of negative repercussions.
-Sometimes these repercussions are overt, but often they’re more subtle, and gamey employers know how to spin it to minimize the chances of them being held accountable.
+I suspect that many, if not most, of us who have chosen to disclose our mental illness in the workplace have experienced some sort of negative repercussions.
+Sometimes these repercussions are overt, but often they’re more subtle.
+Gamey employers know how to spin it to minimize the chances of them being held accountable.

-I haven’t experienced being fired because of my illness, but I’ve heard from others who have.
+I’ve never been fired because of my illness, but I’ve heard from others who have.
 So, that happens, you have no income, and the associated stress has kicked your illness into an overdrive.
-What do you do them?
+What do you do then?

-In British Columbia, the Canadian province where I live, the Human Rights Tribunal has a multi-step process for filing a complain, which must be done within a year of the discrimination occurring.
-It’s not required to have legal representation, but that would be a lot to take on without a lawyer.
+In British Columbia, the Canadian province where I live, the Human Rights Tribunal has a multi-step process for filing a complaint.
+This must be done within a year of the discrimination occurring.
+It’s not necessary to have legal representation, but that would be a lot to take on without a lawyer.
 A lawyer costs money.
-And then there’s no guarantee that you’ll be any more able to regain an income at the end of the process.
+And then there’s no guarantee that you’ll have an income at the end of the process.

-While it’s great that in theory there’s some strong legislation in place, I’m not convinced that on its own it’s enough to protect people with disabilities.
-Whether it’s changes to human rights tribunal processes or availability of publicly funded disability rights advocates, we need more than being left on our own trying to figure out what the heck is going on.
+While it’s great that in theory there’s some strong legislation in place, I’m not convinced that, on its own, it’s enough to protect people with disabilities from employment discrimination.
+Whether it’s changes to human rights tribunal processes or the availability of publicly funded disability rights advocates, we need more than being left on our own trying to figure out what the heck is going on.
 And wouldn’t it just be great if employers behaved themselves and this wasn’t even an issue.